entangled-xyz/scotty/README.md

 }
 ```

-Here we setup a quantum circuit with a custom register of qubits, run it on the quantum simulator, and then peek at the *superposition* probability of the "there" qubit.
+Here we just setup a quantum circuit with a custom register of qubits, ran it in the quantum simulator, and then peeked at the *superposition* probability of a "there" qubit.

 ## Getting Started